Frederick Keys: Early professional baseball in Frederick

-Debut
+Minor League Baseball (1989–2020)

-The team was founded in 1989 when the Baltimore Orioles decided to move their Class A affiliate from Hagerstown, Maryland.
+The team was founded in 1989 when the Baltimore Orioles decided to move their Class A Carolina League affiliate from Hagerstown, Maryland.
 The city of Frederick convinced the owners of the then-Hagerstown Suns to move the team to Frederick and promised a 4,000-seat stadium to be built for the 1990 season.
 For the 1989 season, the Keys played at McCurdy Field, a Babe Ruth League stadium, while waiting for the construction of the new stadium to be completed.
 The Keys opened by losing both ends of a doubleheader (including a seven-inning perfect game by Dennis Burlingame) against the Durham Bulls.
 Their first win came on April 11, 1989, with a 3–1 victory over the Kinston Indians in the Keys' first-ever home game.

 Only two players in Keys history have been transferred directly from Frederick to the Baltimore Orioles (excluding rehab related transfers).
 On September 3, 1996, Eugene Kingsale's contract was purchased by the Orioles.
 On June 11, 2005, Jeff Fiorentino's contract was purchased by the Orioles in order to replace the injured Luis Matos.

-The Keys have played in the Carolina League Championship Series, the Mills Cup Series, five times.
-Four series were against the Kinston Indians, while the series in 2007 was against the Salem Avalanche.
-They won their first series in 1990, defeating the Indians three games to two.
-They won their second cup in the 2005 season, defeating Kinston three games to two at historic Grainger Stadium in the best of five series.
-They were swept by the Indians in 2006, 3 games to 0.
-They won the 2007 series against the Salem Avalanche three games to one.
-They defeated Kinston in the 2011 series three games to one.
+The 2020 Minor League Baseball season was cancelled due to the COVID-19 pandemic.
+The Keys did not receive an invitation to remain in affiliated baseball as part of the 2021 reorganization of Minor League Baseball, and instead joined the newly-formed MLB Draft League.